Call Center Employee (Retail)

 When someone complains about a rep to a supervisor, how much effect does that acutally have?
 How many complaints before there'd be some sort of discipline of that rep?

-Asked by Dhot about 9 years ago
+Asked by Dhot over 9 years ago

 It's honestly situation based.
 If a customer complains about a representative, most companies will, regardless of the situation, listen to the call.
 Then, based on the company's standards and disciplinary process, they will decide how to move forward if the rep did indeed conduct themselves inappropriately.